Skip to content

 sudo systemctl start ei23.service

-This will display all error messages that may occur during installation.
-If this still does not help, a new installation is probably the easier way.
+This will show you all error messages that could occur during installation.
+If that still doesn't help, a fresh installation is probably the easier way.

 If the original programs are not visible: